+\item We introduce GesGPT, a gesture generation framework that employs ChatGPT for text parsing to generate gestures with semantic meaning.
+Drawing inspiration from gesture cognition research, we break down text parsing into several tasks, such as intent classification, emphasis word identification, and semantic word recognition.
+This approach enables us to derive parsing scripts that guide gesture generation, resulting in a controllable and editable approach for generating gestures.

+\item Co-speech gesture can be considered as composed of a series of basic gesture units \cite{20}.
+Inspired by this, we decompose gesture generation into two components: professional gestures and base gestures related to rhythm.
+Professional gestures refer to complete sequences of gesture units.
+Based on this, we have constructed a comprehensive specialized gesture lexicon with semantic annotations derived from video data.
+By integrating the gesture lexicon into the gesture generation framework, along with text parsing and utilizing a script-based search module, our method generates expressive gestures.

-In summary, we present a novel approach for gesture generation using text parsing with GPT, which we call GesGPT.
-Building upon gesture cognition research, we devise prompt principles that transform gesture generation into an intention classification problem based on LLMs.
-By employing a carefully curated gesture library and functions, our method generates semantically rich presentation gestures.
-Experimental results reveal that GesGPT effectively capitalizes on the strengths of LLMs in understanding the inherent meaning and context of text input, ultimately producing contextually appropriate and expressive gestures that enrich the overall communication experience.
+\item We conducted extensive experiments on both English and Chinese datasets.
+The experimental results reveal that GesGPT effectively capitalizes on the strengths of LLMs in understanding the inherent meaning and context of text input.
+As a result, it produces contextually appropriate and expressive gestures that enrich the overall communication experience.